-Students who successfully complete either of the 34-semester-hour programs and accompanying requirements are granted a Bachelor of Arts degree in management and organizational leadership or management of human resources.
+Students who successfully complete either of the 34- or 36-semester-hour programs and accompanying requirements are granted either a Bachelor of Science degree in management and business information systems (MBIS), a Bachelor of Arts degree in management and organizational leadership or management of human resources.
 Applicants to the programs must have a minimum of 62 semester hours of transferable college credit from accredited institutions.
 General education requirements, totaling 35 semester credits (included as part of the 62 semester hours), should have been met upon entrance.
-Individuals 25 years of age or older with 90 or more semester hours of transferable credits are considered optimum candidates.
-Military credit, evaluated and assessed upon acceptance into either the MOL or MHR program, is officially awarded and transcripted upon the student's successful completion of the program.
+Individuals with five years of professional experience and 90 or more semester hours of transferable credits are considered optimum candidates.
+Military credit, evaluated and assessed upon acceptance into either the MOL, MHR, or MBIS program, is officially awarded and transcripted upon the student's successful completion of the program.